arun2dot0/protobuf/README.md

-# Kubernetes example with Protobuf Communication
+# Kubernetes example with Grpc Protobuf

 I have the two application setup as client and server
 - Greeter Client for Rest API and Protobuf client for sending the Protobuf request